faudio/faudio/doc/Error handling.md

 Non-recoverable errors are those that occur outside the control of the Audio Engine.
 They will usually terminate the process.
-Recoverable errors are those that occur outside the control of the user, but in control of the Audio Engine.
+Recoverable errors are those that occur outside the control of the user, but in control of Fae.
 In most systems, such errors can be *handled* by the user by some mechanism in the API such as exceptions.

 # Handling errors {#id441}

-In the Audio Engine, recoverable errors always occur when a function is called, and must be detected by the user by inspecting the return value of the function.
+In Fae, recoverable errors always occur when a function is called, and must be detected by the user by inspecting the return value of the function.
 They are grouped into *optional* values and *error* values.